maxupravitelev/raccoon-shopping/README.md

 ## current stage

 The app is in prototype stage.
-A current demo is available at: https://raccoon-shopping.herokuapp.com/

 Frontend Stack: React